WeiqingYu/SAS/README.md

 `from sas import SAS`

+Numpy package is necessary to implement the *SAS* class.
 Once imported the class, one can initialize the class with the following command.

 `sasobject = SAS(lam=1.5,mu=2,rank=20,thres = 0.001, maxit = 20)`